Razzano/Google_Homepage_Dashboard/README.md

 (4) Option to display custom logos (0 - 17), default Google logo, or leave blank.

-(5) Option for SVG Analog Clock face theme for light or dark theme.
+(5) Option for SVG Analog Clock face for light or dark theme.

 (6) Option for second hand movement for ticking or smoothe sweeping.